Package 'mwana'

 )

-Estimate the prevalence of wasting based on z-scores of weight-for-height (WFHZ)
+Estimate the prevalence of wasting based on weight-for-height z-scores (WFHZ)

 Description